-The course aims to provide students with operational knowledge of some key features of capital market regulation, with a particular focus on Swiss legal practice.
-At the end of the course, participants will be able to: (1) master the theoretical foundations of disclosure regulation; (2) be acquainted with the regulations related to crowdfunding, IPOs, market abuse and internal investigations; (3) understand the relationship between the law "on the books" and the law "in practice".
+The course aims to equip students with practical insights into essential aspects of capital market regulation within the broader framework of corporate financing, emphasizing Swiss legal practices.
+At the end of the course, participants will be able to: (1) understand the theoretical foundations and the main legal solutions of initial stages of the “funding escalator”; (2) be acquainted with the regulations related to crowdfunding, IPOs, market abuse and internal investigations; (3) understand the relationship between the law "on the books" and the law "in practice".

-Teaching will primarily be practice-oriented and interactive, thereby focusing on several current real-life cases and in-depth analysis of fundamental papers by legal scholars.
+Teaching will primarily be practice-oriented and interactive, thereby focusing on several current real-life cases and in-depth analysis of legal contract templates.
 Students are encouraged to actively contribute to in-class discussions.
 Participants are not required to buy a specific textbook.
 Reading materials (e.g. scientific publications, policy papers issued by International Organizations, excerpts from the leading international financial press) will be provided on iCorsi.

 The first section will be taught by